Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/DevelopmentTesting.md

 Front End
 ---------

 For the front end tests, we used the Selenium WebDriver framework to automate browser actions.
-Due to the Continuous Integration, we have to check what operating system the tests are running on and provide the appropriate Chrome driver.
-However, this has lead to a more robust implementation.
+We encountered some difficulty in getting the tests to work both locally and with CircleCI, due to different operating systems and discrepancies between the versions of the Chrome driver.
+To get round this, we added in checks to decide which version of the driver to run, and this has led to a more robust implementation.

-We have implemented very basic front end tests.
+We have implemented basic front end tests.
 The first test runs on the index page and asserts that the hyperlinks redirect to the appropriate pages.
 The second test runs on the login page.
 Several cases are run: the form is submitted with both correct and incorrect data, and the corresponding redirect is compared to the desired result.

 Stress Testing
 ---------